 The Clerk of Court shall keep and maintain the public records of the Municipal Court as required by the Ohio Rules of Superintendence and Ohio Rev. Code §149.43.
-Disposition of said records shall be pursuant to Ohio Rev. Code §1901.41 and the Court's Record's Retention Schedule.
+Disposition of said records shall be pursuant to Ohio Rev. Code §1901.41.

-- A. Daily dockets are retained in electronic form specifying the names of the parties, the names of counsel, and the nature and disposition of the proceeding. - B. The court may order and extend record of any of the above to be made and entered, under the proper action heading, upon such docket at the request of any party to be prepaid by the demanding party.
+A. Daily dockets are retained in electronic form specifying the names of the parties, the names of counsel, and the nature and disposition of the proceeding.

+B. The court may order and extend record of any of the above to be made and entered, under the proper action heading, upon such docket at the request of any party to be prepaid by the demanding party.
 The cost of copies is twenty-five cents (\$.025) per page.
-If the demanding party is requesting a certified copy an additional certification fee of \$2.50 will be applied. - C. The Clerk shall keep a loose-leaf sheet known as a journal entry for each file and the same shall be kept in the file.
-The Clerk, under the discretion of the Judge, shall track each transaction and order and judgment of the Court in the case on said sheet. - D. All indexes, dockets, journals, and file records shall be open to public inspection during regular business hours in a manner that does not interfere with the normal operation of the clerk's office.
-Other material may only be inspected with permission of the Court. - E. All record inspections shall be made under the supervision of Court personnel.
-Original papers shall not be removed from the office of the Clerk without permission of the Judge or Clerk. - F. Digital audio recordings of court proceedings may be copied upon request and payment of the reproduction fee of \$10.00 per audio CD.
-Upon request and payment of the appropriate deposit, the record may be transcribed by a certified court reporter approved by the Court. - G. Unless otherwise provided, the Court records all proceedings using a digital audio recording system.
+If the demanding party is requesting a certified copy an additional certification fee of \$2.50 will be applied.

+C. All indexes, dockets, journals, and file records shall be open to public inspection during regular business hours in a manner that does not interfere with the normal operation of the clerk's office.
+Other material may only be inspected with permission of the Court.

+D. All record inspections shall be made under the supervision of Court personnel.
+Original papers shall not be removed from the office of the Clerk without permission of the Judge or Clerk.

+E. Digital audio recordings of court proceedings may be copied upon request and payment of the reproduction fee of \$10.00 per audio CD.
+Upon request and payment of the appropriate deposit, the record may be transcribed by a certified court reporter approved by the Court.

+F. Unless otherwise provided, the Court records all proceedings using a digital audio recording system.
 A party may provide a stenographic court reporter at the party's expense, but use of any other electronic equipment for recording of audio or video, by parties or the public, requires prior approval of the Court.
 See Superintendence Rule 12.

+RULE 7.1 PRESERVATION OF RECORDS

+All records shall be retained pursuant to the Rules of Superintendence.

+RULE 7.2 RETENTION OF PUBLIC RECORDS

+A. The clerk shall maintain a retention schedule according to the Ohio Rules of Superintendence.
+B. Pursuant to the Ohio Rules of Court, Rules of Superintendence for the Courts of Ohio, Rule 26C and D, all Champaign County Municipal Court case records can be retained in electronic media format, including test and digital images.
+The Clerk of Court will provide access to allow for inspection and copying of public records, including public records that are maintained, recorded, copied or preserved by an electronic records and information management process in accordance with division (D)(2) of Rule 26.

+C. Paper media may be destroyed after it is imaged and saved to an electronic record in accordance with division (D) of Rule 26.